Ecosystems of Education

 Just as different plants must work with these underlying principles differently if they are to reveal their true nature, the same is true in education.
 In this course, we work to uncover each student’s unique outlook on education and explore how she or he can better manifest that vision through understanding of the principle of ecosystems.
 We do this through study of the Enki Web - the underlying structure of the Enki Education ecosystem using it as a tool to look at educational ecosystems in general.

 Each week students are given short exercises to do at home to give them a personal experience of the particular "web thread" in focus, as well as specific reading on the topic.
 Then in a workshop format, we explore the participants’ personal experience with the exercise.
 From that,, together, we develop ways each can bring this new understanding into their teaching or life situation.
 In this way, the students each have their own, personal experience of each of the principles of the educational ecosystem and are better able to apply these to their own situations.

 The web principles explored (and shown at left) are: Core Goal; Essential Energy/content focus; Rhythm; Child Development; Integration of Body, Heart, and Mind; Rhythms of Learning/discovery learning; Unity and Diversity; Environment; Teacher -Health and as a Model; Community.

 Because our focus is on the underlying principles at play in learning and growing, the experience and understanding gained are applicable to any situation.

-Tuition: $650 includes the 13 week course, and the books; scholarships available on a limited basis.
+Tuition: $650 includes the 13 session course, and the books; scholarships available on a limited basis.

 For more information , click here to email your questions and needs and we will get right back to you.
 Or you can simply call 603 4968605 to register directly.